frictionlessdata/frictionless-py/docs/guides/validation-checks.md

  'unique-error']
 ```

+The Baseline Check is incorporated into base Frictionless classes as though Resource, Header, and Row.
+There is no exact order in which those errors are revealed as it's highly optimized.
+One should consider the Baseline Check as one unit of validation.

 ## Heuristic Checks

 There is a group of checks that indicate probable errors.
 You need to use the `checks` argument of the `validate` function to activate one or more of these checks.